- Kelly Burns

-The Sustainability Commission sponsors a variety of annual events, including a jack-o-lantern recycling event in October and a used cooking oil recycling event in November.
+The Sustainability Commission sponsors a variety of annual events, including Earth Day programs, sustainable practice informational presentations, Native Bike Tour, a jack-o-lantern recycling event in October, used cooking oil recycling event in November, and holiday light recycling event.
 Residents and businesses are encouraged to submit their ideas for sustainable community practices and programs.
 Please email your ideas to Rick Radde.

 The Sustainability Commission’s Guide to Recycling Opportunities - Avoiding the Landfill

 The Sustainability Commission has compiled a list of places that recycle materials that aren’t easily recycled.
 The list is updated with new information as it becomes available.
 If you become aware of additional recycling opportunities, please feel free to share information not included in this document by e-mailing Rick Radde at email@example.com

 Important Information: Coin Batteries Cause Devastating Injuries

 Swallowed batteries burn through a child’s esophagus in just 2 hours, leading to surgery, months with feeding and breathing tubes, and even death.